charlesrollin/tiny_search_engine/README.md

 * copy the `pa1-data` folder at the root of the project
 * rename it to `cs276-data`

+**Note:** copying the `pa1-data` folder directly from some IDEs interface may automatically create an `__init__.py` file.
+Because of how the collection blocks are detected, this extra file must be deleted before launching the engine.

 After these steps, you will have a 10-blocks collection folder for CS276.

 ### Starting the engine